Efficient high-resolution refinement in cryo-EM with stochastic gradient descent

 where $ \kappa(\nabla^2 f(v^*)) = \frac{\max_j \lambda_j}{\min_j \lambda_j}$ is the condition number of the Hessian matrix $\nabla^2 f(v^*)$. \end{theorem} The main implication of Theorem~\ref{thm:sgd convergence} is that the rate of convergence of SGD is affected negatively by a large condition number of the Hessian matrix $\kappa(\nabla^2 f(v^*))$.
 In particular, we can derive that, to reach objective function error $\epsilon = \mathbb{E}\left[ f(v^{(k)}) \right] - f(v^*)$, at least $k^*$ iterations are required, where:

+Put informally, this means that the number of iterations required to reach a certain accuracy $\epsilon$ scales with the condition number of the Hessian or, in other words, the impact of a condition number equal to $C > 1$ is that $C$ times more iterations are required to reach the same accuracy $\epsilon$ compared to the case where the condition number is 1.
 Note that we chose this particular result for its simplicity, despite the rather strong condition~\eqref{eq:strong growth cond}.
 More general results for the convergence of SGD where this condition is relaxed can be found, for example, in~\cite{moulines_non-asymptotic_2011, needell_stochastic_2016, gower_sgd_2019}.